-As a result of these continued changes, in AC 2021-2022, the target was met.
-One hundred percent (100%) of enrolled students were able to successfully articulate a basic understanding of the internship experience by scoring 80% or higher on each of the internship components.
+As a result of these changes, in AC 2022-23, the target was met.
+One hundred percent (100%) of enrolled students successfully articulated a basic understanding of the internship experience by scoring 80% or higher on each of the internship components.
 These changes had a direct impact on the student's ability to successfully articulate an understanding of fundamental strategies through field experiences in Health and Human Performance.